quiet-rain-ky/rain-interface-tools/en/README.md

 // ======== Note: uniapp does not support Vue's global components when developing mobile APP projects, so it is best to use the built-in easycom component mode when developing uniapp projects ========

+let independentObj = {
+    moduleName: "User module Name",
+    moduleUrl: "/user",
+    interfaceList: {
+        one: {
+            url: "/user/home",
+            method: "GET",
+        }
+    }
+}
-const configObj = importsConfigObj(userConfigs); // You can directly pass a single modular interface configuration object into the importsConfigObj function, and the importsConfigObj function will directly process the modular interface configuration object
+const configObj = importsConfigObj(userConfigs); // importsConfigObj() supports passing in a separate modular interface configuration object instead of an array of multiple modular interface configuration objects.
+Note: One or more modular interface configuration objects can be imported to the following userConfig configuration only after being processed by the importsConfigObj function

+let independentObj = {
+    one: {
+        url: "/user/home",
+        method: "GET",
+    }
+}
+const configObj = importsConfigObj(independentObj); // importsConfigObj() supports passing individual (non-modular interface configuration objects) instead of arrays of multiple (non-modular interface configuration objects)

 // ==================================== <3>.
 Use the (Rbj || UniRbjTwo || UniRbjThere) plug-in object to install the plug-in on Vue, import the fused interface configuration object, and import the fused global component object (uniapp does not recommend using this method to register global components, it is recommended to use uniapp's built-in easycom method to register global components) ====================================
 Vue.use(